silentdiverchris/Jiminy/README.md

 </html>
 ```

-If the item data needs to be played with more extensively you can always use the JSON output instead.
+If the item data needs to be played with more extensively you can always use the JSON output as the source data for something more involved, or import it into another system.

 ### JSON output

-The JSON file outputs aren't configurable other than filtering which items are written, you just get a standard (indented so human-readable) .JSON with all the item and tag information.
+The JSON file outputs aren't configurable other than filtering which items are included, you just get a standard .json file with all the item and tag information.
+It is indented so as to be human-readable.

-=b:next-bug= Don't write diagnostics to JSON output if ShowDiagnostics setting is false
+=b:next-bug= Don't write diagnostics to JSON output if ShowDiagnostics setting is false.

+Sample JSON output below;

 ```
 {